c3lang/c3docs-old/docs/macros.md

-Still, the usefulness of top level macros is great, which is why C3 offers four pieces of functionality for the top level: conditional compilation, global compile time varibles, decorators and incremental arrays.
+Still, the usefulness of top level macros is great, which is why C3 offers four pieces of functionality for the top level: conditional compilation, global compile time varibles, attributes and incremental arrays.

 ### Conditional compilation